danferns/obsidian-wordcraft/README.md

 Click on a word from the results to search further.
 Noun and Adjective modes will swap.
 So clicking on a _noun_ will trigger a search for _adjectives_ that describe the noun.

 You may use the `Topics` box to provide the system with contextual hints.

+## Usage

+There are currently two ways to open WordCraft:

+-   Use the `WordCraft: Open view` command.
+-   Click on the WordCraft "book" icon in the side ribbon.

 ## Credits